Communication from the Division

 Pre-kindergarten and Kindergarten

 Early childhood education is following many of the suggestions provided by the Government of Alberta’s Guidance for Daycare and Out-of-School Care.
 Like all classrooms, Pre-K and K classes focus on creating cohorts (a group of children and staff members assigned to them who stay together throughout the day).
-Multiple safety measures for young children will be in place, such as hand hygiene, cohorting and sub-cohorting, and physical distancing, as well as PPE will be available to school personnel, such as a therapist, who is not part of the cohort.
+Multiple safety measures for young children will be in place, such as hand hygiene, cohorting and sub-cohorting, and physical distancing, as well as PPE, will be available to school personnel, such as a therapist, who is not part of the cohort.

-In addition, extra attention is paid to limiting interactions while waiting for parents at pick-up times and while students are waiting to enter school at drop-off times.
+Also, extra attention is paid to limiting interactions while waiting for parents at pick-up times and while students are waiting to enter school at drop-off times.
 These smaller groupings/sub-cohorts also spend time together at mealtimes, playtimes, and outdoor activities.

-Pre-kindergarten - Grade 9 Classes
+Pre-Kindergarten – Grade 9 Classes

 In Pre-K-9, Pre-K-5, Pre-K-6, 5-8, and 7-9 schools, students will stay with their classroom as a cohort and teachers will travel to classrooms as much as reasonably possible.
 Core (English/French Language Arts, Math, Science, Social, Religion, Physical Education, and Health), and option courses will be offered by following Alberta Health guidelines.